jorahn/jorahn/README.md

-Hi — Currently I build language models that learn both strategy and rules
+Hi — Currently, I build language models that learn both strategy and rules

 Focus: chess as a clean testbed for rule-aware reasoning.
 From supervised policies → autoregressive CoT → unified agent-and-environment models.